Juniper Networks (JNPR) Q3 2017 Results - Earnings Call Transcript

 Ken Miller - Juniper Networks, Inc.

 Sure.
 Yeah.
 So, we don't break out customer detail other than a couple of facts that you do have out there.
-One is 5 of our top 10 customers are Cloud.
+One is five of our top 10 customers are Cloud.
 So that's an important number.
 And in addition to that, if you were just to look at the Cloud customers' size and breadth in the world, you will see it's very concentrated on the top 5, 7, 10, whatever you want to categorize it.

 Our revenues are going to be largely in line with what you would expect, given kind of CapEx spends around the globe.
 But I don't want to over-rotate on just the hyper-scalers.
 I mean, obviously, that's where the majority of the spend is, and that's where you could anticipate much of our customer concentration.
-There is a longer tail (34:16) industry.
+There is a longer tail in the industry.
 It's not just about the infrastructure service providers, there's also the SaaS community that we're also very focused on and a broader set of customers around the globe.

 Meta A. Marshall - Morgan Stanley & Co.
 LLC